 About Helena Lindgren

 Helena Lindgren has a multidisciplinary background as authorized occupational therapist, work consultant in work rehabilitation and ergonomics, and computer science.
 Since 2012 she is Associate Professor in Computer Science, primarily operating in the intersection between artificial intelligence, interaction design and cognitive science.
-What she is actually doing, and has been doing throughout her working life, is to develop her understanding of humans, find conditions for development of ability, match ability to the environment and build the environment smart, adaptive and inspiring.
+What she is actually doing, and has been doing throughout her working life, is to develop her understanding of humans, find conditions for development of ability, match ability to the environment and build the environment social, intelligent, adaptive and inspiring.

 Helena Lindgren takes particular interest in theories and methods that support the development of intelligent and autonomous systems for health care, which include and acknowledge the complexity of changing health care organisations and work processes in a larger perspective as well as the basic levels of cognitive and psychosocial functions.
-She takes particular interest in the following related to interacting with intelligent and autonomous systems and environments:
+She takes particular interest in the following related to interacting with socially intelligent and autonomous systems and environments:

 - knowledge aquisition and representation

 - design of interactive and situated clinical reasoning

 - formal argumentation and dialogues